 Despite hundreds of complaints to the FDA indicating that the G2 failed to correct the problems of the earlier model, Bard not only failed to correct the issues associated with the Recovery filter but refused to recall the product.

 (Cook Medical, Inc., IVC Filters Marketing, Sales Practices and Products Liability Litigation – MDL 2570; In Re: Bard IVC Filters Products Liability Litigation – MDL No. 2641).FREE CASE EVALUATION Nationwide Legal Assistance

-Information and commentary provided by Dallas Fort Worth Personal Injury Attorney Dr Shezad Malik.
-The Dr Shezad Malik Law Firm can be contacted in Dallas toll free at 888-210-9693 or in Fort Worth at 817-717-1772.
+Information and commentary provided by Dallas Fort Worth Personal Injury Attorney Dr. Shezad Malik.
+The Dr. Shezad Malik Law Firm can be contacted in Dallas toll-free at 214-390-3189.
 If you or a loved one has been injured from the Bard Recovery and G2 IVC Filter, please fill out our contact card for a free consultation.